 There's no better way to learn about this trade than talking to someone who's done the training, and started work in the field.

-That's exactly what we did this week, when we caught up with recent PAT graduate, Isaac Thomas.
+That's exactly what we did this week, when we caught up with recent Herzing graduate, Isaac Thomas.

 Isaac took the Appliance Service Technician (AST) program back in August, 2017, and started his first job with Whirlpool Canada after graduating in February, 2018.